Mihirgupta25/open-source-tracker/DEVELOPMENT_WORKFLOW.md

 ### **4. Promoting to Production**

-Once you've tested your changes in the dev environment:
+Once you've tested your changes in the staging environment:

 #### **Option A: Pull Request (Recommended)**
 1. Create a Pull Request from `develop` to `main`